Close

 Position Summary

-Dentists must comply with the Dental Board of Australia registration standards to practise conscious sedation.
-It must remain available as a treatment option for relief of dental patients’ anxiety and pain.
+Dentists must comply with the Dental Board of Australia’s registration standards to practise Conscious Sedation.
+It must remain available as a treatment option for the relief of dental patients’ anxiety and pain.

 Definitions

-1.8.
-GENERAL ANAESTHETIC is any drug or substance which when administered to a patient will induce a controlled state of unconsciousness accompanied by a partial or complete loss of protective reflexes, including the inability to maintain an airway independently and continuously, and respond to physical stimulation or verbal command.
+1.9.
+GENERAL ANAESTHESIA is a drug-induced state of controlled unconsciousness accompanied by a partial or complete loss of protective reflexes including the inability to maintain an airway independently and continuously, and the inability to respond to physical stimulation or verbal command.

 2. Position

-2.3.
-The Board should adopt the ADA Recommended Guidelines for Conscious Sedation in Dentistry.
+2.5.
+The Board should adopt the ADA Recommended Guidelines for Conscious Sedation in

-2.7.
-Conscious sedation needs to remain a treatment option for relief of anxiety and pain in dentistry.
+2.6.
+Conscious Sedation needs to remain a treatment option for relief of anxiety and pain in dentistry.

 Policy Information